occopus/docs/sphinx/source/user/setup.rst

 This section is suggested to be read after some of the basic :ref:`examples of the tutorial section <tutorial>` have been successfully executed.
 The main purpose of this section is to provide an explanation of the configuration the examples contain.

-OCCO uses YAML as a configuration language, mainly for its dynamic properties, and its human readability.
+Occopus uses YAML as a configuration language, mainly for its dynamic properties, and its human readability.
 The parsed configuration is a dictionary, containing both static parameters and objects already instantiated (or executed, sometimes!) by the YAML parser.

 The configuration must contain the following items.

 ``plugins``

-    List of python modules OCCO is going to use during its operation.
+    List of python modules Occopus is going to use during its operation.
 For a basic list, see the configuration in :ref:`one of the tutorial examples <tutorial>` or use this:

     .. code::